getdunne/MOrgan/README.md

 The core DSP code files originally published as part of [AudioKit](https://audiokit.io/) are (as noted in each file) themselves licensed under the more permissive [MIT License](https://opensource.org/licenses/MIT), which *does permit use in closed-source projects*.

 The rotary-speaker emulation code from the [setBfree project](https://setbfree.org/) was originally published under the [GPL version 2 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), whose terms are a bit more restrictive than the later GPL v3.
-As of the time of writing, I am seeking formal permission from the developers, to incorporate this code into this GPL3-licensed code base.
+In response to my written request, [Dr. Robin Gareus](https://github.com/x42) has provided the following points of clarification:

+> setBfree is licensed in terms of GPLv2+ "either version 2, or (at your option) any later version" (b_whirl/whirl.c:8-11).
+>
+> It is entirely valid to mix GPLv2+ and GPLv3 code in the same codebase.
+The resulting binary however has to be licensed in terms of the GPLv3.

 It is up to you to familiarize yourself with the legal ramifications of how you choose to use this code.
 Shane Dunne and Shane Dunne & Associates, Inc. provides this code *on an as-is basis, with no warranty of any kind*, and *will not be responsible for any legal consequences arising from your own use of the source code*.